DV

 What is the difference between TSLY and YMAX?

-TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call strategy, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
+TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both TSLY and YMAX?